quentinsf/dewildcard/README.md

 You can then easily go through and delete any items that pylint tells you aren't needed.

+If you prefer a single (possibly long) import line, you can use the `--single-line` option.
+One advantage is that some tools such as autoflake and autopep8 handle this format better.

 The parentheses are there to allow it to span multiple lines, but it shouldn't be too difficult to change the code to make it a single line or to use backslashes for line continuation if you prefer that.

 ## Installation